BEHEMOTH at BBN

-This is one of the recurring themes of my technomadics… machines that opened some of the most amazing doors.
-It was an honor, during three successive days in 1992, to speak at BBN, Thinking Machines, and MIT Media Lab.
+This is a recurring theme of my technomadics… playing with machines that opened amazing doors.
+It was almost dizzying, during three successive days in 1992, to speak at BBN, Thinking Machines, and MIT Media Lab.

-BBN (originally Bolt, Beranek and Newman and now part of Raytheon) was best known in the old days for developing the packet switching technology that formed Arpanet and this Internet that we all take for granted.
-You can read more about them here, or a LOT more about them in this PDF.
+BBN (originally Bolt, Beranek and Newman and now part of Raytheon) was best known in the olden days for developing the packet switching technology behind Arpanet as well as this Internet we take for granted.
+You can read more about them here.

-Anyway, speaking there was a hoot, as you might imagine… it was a hotbed of übergeekery, and with an audience like that, I didn’t have to translate at all.
-The technical details and puns came fast and furious.
-This is one of very few videos I have of BEHEMOTH walkthroughs, and I’m glad I was in an environment where I did not have to translate.
-It’s a digitized dub-of-a-dub, so video quality is poor, but it’s fun anyway.
+Speaking there was a hoot, as you might imagine… BBN was a hotbed of übergeekery, and with an audience like that, I didn’t have to translate at all.
+Technical details and humor came fast and furious, and the audience was very responsive.

 High Tech Nomadness in Dataspace

 BEHEMOTH bicycle at BBN – 1992 from Steven K Roberts.